aferrandi/dbtarzan/sourceforge/README.md

 - Release 1.13

-Added view with vertical representation of a row.
+Added view with vertical representation of a row (Ctrl-R).

-More checks in the order by dialog box.
+More checks in the "order by" dialog box.

 Copy to clipboard table rows with or without the table header